reeddunkle/Codjo/Talking_Points/Style_Reminders.md

 Spacing
 ----

 Code is easier to read when it's spaced out.
-My goal is to space code into visually logical parts.
+My goal is to space code into visually logical parts, including its inline spacing.

-Good inline spacing also improves code.
 [PEP8](https://www.python.org/dev/peps/pep-0008/#code-lay-out) has a lot to say about this.

 For example, I think that inline spacing should be consistent throughout the code.
 One of the code snippets below has this line...